Eyr3/PrivacyAsst/README.md

 # PrivacyAsst

-This repository is committed to offering a privacy-preserving framework tailored for large language models.
+This repository is committed to offering a privacy-preserving framework tailored for large language model agents.

 The code will be made available upon publication of the associated paper due to confidentiality reasons.